hopsoft/turbo_boost-commands/README.md

 </details>
 ```

+If the user closes the details element and invokes a command or performs a request,
+the server will pre-render the markup with the current page state preserving the `open` attribute value.
+_The client also ensures that remembered attributes are restored after DOM mutations._

 Several things happen when you use `turbo_boost[:remember]` to track page state.

 1. The client builds the current page state before emitting requests to the server.